-It is recommended that breast milk or formula is sufficient enough to promote bone growth in an infant until they are 1 years old.
+It is recommended that breast milk or formula is sufficient enough to promote bone growth in an infant until they are one year old.
 After, they are ready to transition to dairy milk.
-After you start your child on it, you may notice little changes, such as appetite loss but this is normal since the rate of development slows down slightly after year 1.
-It's important to observe if there are any skin allergies present to make sure you are making the right switch!
-There are also many milk alternative available such as:
+After you start your child on it, you may notice little changes, such as appetite loss, but this is normal since the rate of development slows down slightly after a child's first year.

-Trying small amounts first is a safer option to ensure that there isn't any flareups or potential allergies.
+Trying small amounts first is a safer option to ensure that there aren't any flare-ups or potential allergies.
 Milk allergies can look like raised red bumps, hives, or weeping skin (when liquid secretes from the pores).
 If you notice any drying or unusual skin symptoms, it is possibly a sign to switch to a different milk.